-33.1 eExploratory excavation / Grade alteration / Stockpiling (as defined in this Bylaw) of utilities, building foundations and temporary accesses that is proposed to be undertaken prior to obtaining a development permit for a use that is listed in the applicable land use district and does not affect storm water drainage to adjacent properties, does not require a development permit however, the person who intends to undertake the work and the landowner are required to:
+- 33.1 Exploratory excavation / Grade alteration / Stockpiling (as defined in this Bylaw) that is proposed to be undertaken prior to obtaining a development permit for a use that is listed in the applicable land use district does not require a development permit however, the person who intends to undertake the work and the landowner are required to: - (a) notify the Development Officer of the intended work, describe the scope of work and provide the start-date and completion date, and - (b) provide sufficient information about the proposed development (i.e. the intended construction) and the intended Exploratory Excavation / Grade Alteration / Stockpiling as required by the Development Officer, including a site plan, and - (c) shall not proceed with the work until the Development Officer has issued a temporary conditional approval. - 33.2 A temporary conditional approval from the Development Officer shall include a hold harmless agreement as follows: - (a) The conditional approval is for the sole purpose of Exploratory Excavation / Grade Alteration / Stockpiling as defined in this Bylaw, i.e. to gain temporary access to a parcel, remove trees, confirm yard setbacks, locate existing utilities, explore building foundation options, cutting / filling, the temporary accumulation of soil, gravel and/or other natural materials, and/or to confirm a suitable building site in preparation for intended construction associated with a proposed permitted or discretionary use in the applicable land use district, where a development permit application has been submitted or is intended to be submitted, or is not required under the exemption provisions in Schedule 3 of this Bylaw. - (b) The applicant and landowner shall ensure that the work does not result in a change to existing overland stormwater drainage patterns, whether natural or man-made, to an extent that may affect stormwater drainage to adjacent property. - (c) The developer shall not undertake construction activities beyond the conditionally approved scope of work (e.g. the developer shall not pour concrete foundations). - (d) The conditional approval is temporary and shall be valid from the date of issuance until a development permit is issued or denied for the proposed development (i.e. the intended construction) on the subject parcel, or until a date to be determined to the Development Officer's satisfaction, whichever occurs first.
+If a development permit is not issued by the determined date, the developer may apply for an extension of the conditional approval. - (e) Failing the issuance of a development permit for the intended construction, the developer and/or the landowner shall remediate the site to the Development Officer's satisfaction and at no cost to the Municipality. - (f) The issuance of a conditional approval does not provide any guarantees to the developer relative to the issuance of a development permit for any use or building.

-- (a) notify the Development Officer of the intended work, describe the scope of work and provide the start-date and completion date, and - (b) provide sufficient information about the proposed development (i.e. the intended construction) and the intended Exploratory Excavation / Grade Alteration / Stockpiling as required by the Development Officer, including a site plan, and - (c) shall not proceed with the work until the Development Officer has issued a temporary conditional approval. - 33.2 exploratory excavation of utilities, building foundations and temporary accesses prior to obtaining a development permit for a use that is listed in the applicable land use district and does not affect storm water drainage to adjacent properties, A temporary conditional approval from the Development Officer shall include provided that the Developer has notified the Development Officer and the Development Officer has issued a conditional excavation approval, including a hold harmless agreement condition as follows: - (a) This The conditional approval temporary permit is issued for the sole purpose of excavating Exploratory Excavation / Grade Alteration / Stockpiling as defined in this Bylaw, i.e. to gain temporary access to a parcel, remove trees, confirm yard setbacks, locate existing utilities, explore building foundation options, cutting / filling, the temporary accumulation of soil, gravel and/or other natural materials, and/or to confirm a suitable building sitelecate existing utilities and confirm yard setbacks in preparation for intended construction associated with relative to a development for which the developer has submitted a proposed permitted or discretionary use in the applicable land use district, where a development permit application has been submitted or is intended to be submitted, or is not required under the exemption provisions in Schedule 3 of this Bylaw. to the Municipality. - (b) The applicant and landowner shall ensure that the work does not result in a change to existing overland stormwater drainage patterns, whether natural or man-made, to an extent that may affect stormwater drainage to adjacent property. - (c) The developer shall not undertakeproceed with construction activities beyond thisthe conditionally approved scope of work (e.g. the developer shall not pour concrete foundations); - (d) This The conditional approvaltemporary permit is temporary and shall be valid from the date of issuance and until a development permit is issued or denied for the proposed development (i.e. the intended construction) of the proposed development on the subject parcel property, or until a date to be determined to the Development Officer's satisfaction, whichever occurs first.
-If a development permit is not issued by the determined date, the developer may apply for an extension of the conditional approval temporary permit. - (e) Failing the issuance of a development permit for the intended construction completion of this condition, the developer and/or the landowner shall remediate the site to the Development Officer's satisfaction and at no cost to the Municipality; - (f) The issuance of a conditional approvalthis temporary permit does not provide any guarantees to the developer relative to the issuance of a development permit for any use or building. - (g) If the person or landowner proceeds with the work under a conditional approval, that person and the landowner implicitly agree to be solely responsible for the work (including remediation to restore the property to its former condition if required), at the sole risk of the person and the landowner, and to the exoneration and indemnification of the Municipality from any liability related to the work, and at no cost to the Municipality.
-The developer undertakes any and all work permitted under this temporary permit at their sole risk and assumes the full cost of associated expenses.
-This includes any remediation work and expenses, if required.
-By accepting and bringing into effect this temporary permit the developer indemnifies the Municipality from any liability and/or cost relative to the work permitted under this permit or any remediation work, if required;
+(g) If the person or landowner proceeds with the work under a conditional approval, that person and the landowner implicitly agree to be solely responsible for the work (including remediation to restore the property to its former condition if required), at the sole risk of the person and the landowner, and to the exoneration and indemnification of the Municipality from any liability related to the work, and at no cost to the Municipality.